gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 This solution shows that many of the problems we encounter in runtime code are also present in type-level code.
 In this case, **we’re not DRY** – we keep repeating ourselves.

+That makes expanding the `Button` with additional events time consuming and error-prone, and it also means we can’t easily extend the event infrastructure to cover other types of elements.

 We can compare this to copy-pasting the runtime code for registering an event handler:

 ```js
 class Button {
 	_clickHandlers = []
 	_hoverHandlers = []